Hometown - YA Fiction - Work in Progress

 than usual.

-the quarterback for Briggs could move.
-He was quick, liked to run and was hard
+Briggs could move.
+He was tall but quick, and he liked to tuck it and take off

-to hit.
-I’m not going to lie, he came around the end and I found myself ready
+and was hard to hit clean.
+When he came scooting around the end and I found

-to make the tackle, set a lick on him, when he juked me out of my cleats.
-The
+myself ready to make the tackle, set a lick on him, when he shook me out of my

-bounds for another first down.
-The celebration on the Briggs side continued,
+twelve more yards.
+Another first down.
+The celebration on the Briggs side

-which got our side cranked up too.
-We’d always had rowdy fans, Dad’s cupping
+continued, which got our side cranked up too.
+We’d always had rowdy fans, Dad’s

-their mouths, getting on the refs, yelling at the defense.
-Like my dad, most of
+cupping their mouths, getting on the refs, yelling at the defense.
+Like my dad,

-chanting stuff, like, racial stuff.
-And when I looked up, when I made the
+started chanting stuff, like, racial stuff.
+And when I looked up, when I made

 It went from bad to worse in a